 Target volumes will mostly be outlined manually (by mouse) and other anatomical structures for which automated contouring (in all or some slices) fails.
-The accuracy of the generated contour will depend on the skills of the user, but also on the level and window (L,W) settings and on the size of the displayed image.
-For each type of structure the optimum L,W settings should be derived empirically and the range of appropriate display sizes (screen layout and zoom factors) should be established.
+The accuracy of the generated contour will depend on the skills of the user, but also on the window level and window width (WL, WW) settings and on the size of the displayed image.
+For each type of structure the optimum WL, WW settings should be derived empirically and the range of appropriate display sizes (screen layout and zoom factors) should be established.